A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 \subsubsection{LLM as an Intermediate Format Generator}

 The direct generation of simulator-executable scenario files is inherently complex.
 To manage this complexity, the process is typically divided into multiple stages, with the outputs of each referred to in this study as \textit{intermediate formats}.
-These formats acts as transitional representations that can be subsequently transformed into executable scenario files, as illustrated in step~\ding{174} of~\autoref{fig:LLM-role}.
+These formats act as transitional representations that can be subsequently transformed into executable scenario files, as illustrated in step~\ding{174} of~\autoref{fig:LLM-role}.
 Unlike steps~\ding{172} and~\ding{173}, which primarily rely on either data or knowledge sources, step~\ding{174} integrates both.

-A common application of LLMs in this context involves the generation of~\textbf{driving policies} based on natural language inputs.
+A common application of LLMs in this context involves the generation of~\textbf{driving policies} based on NL inputs.
 In~\cite{zhou2024humansim} and~\cite{Tan.2024}, user prompts are combined with environmental context and processed to derive driving strategies, which are subsequently used to inform either a driver model~\cite{zhou2024humansim} or an auto-regressive trajectory generation model~\cite{Tan.2024}.
 Similarly, Wei et al.~\cite{Wei.2024} demonstrate the use of LLMs to interpret linguistic descriptions for trajectory planning, thereby guiding behavior of autonomous agents.

 In addition, LLMs have been employed to synthesize various~\textbf{scenario elements}.
-In~\cite{zhang2025drivegeninfinitediversetraffic}, an approach is presented in which maps and vehicle assets are generated from textual descriptions.
-Waypoints are selected using a VLM, followed by trajectory generation using a diffusion model.
+DriveGen~\cite{zhang2025drivegeninfinitediversetraffic} generates maps and vehicle assets from textual descriptions; a VLM selects waypoints and a diffusion model produces trajectories.
+It yields diverse, realistic scenarios that benefit downstream AV algorithms, though VLM-based waypoint selection introduces small trajectory inconsistency compared with BITS\mbox{\cite{xu2022bits}}.
 In~\cite{Chang.2024}, critical corner cases are produced by integrating user language inputs, failure records, and scenario databases content.
-This methodology is further extended in~\cite{Xu.2024}, where scenario mutation, prior test feedback, and expert knowledge are incorporated to enhance scenario diversity.
-Similarly, in~\cite{Li.2024c}, descriptive inputs and datasets are processed to generate scenario configurations and associated parameter sets.
+This approach expands the diversity of rare and risky scenarios, though its evaluation is limited to highway data.
+In~\cite{Xu.2024}, scenario mutation, prior test feedback, and expert knowledge are incorporated into a \enquote{generate-test-feedback} loop that reveals policy failures but remains constrained by LLM's difficulty with with precise numerical adjustments and suffers from API-call latency.
+Similarly, Li et al.~\cite{Li.2024c} convert descriptive inputs and datasets into scenario configurations and parameter sets, achieving high accuracy in mixed vehicle-pedestrians tasks and more human-like motion dynamics, yet the current scope is limited to vehicles and pedestrians.